 Dinners just got an upgrade with this side dish recipe for Parmesan and garlic Roasted fresh Broccoli, it really will be The Best Broccoli of Your Life!

-I don’t usually post recipes that aren’t of my own creation, but this one really had to be shared…
+Needless to say, I try to eat a lot of broccoli.
+Now, I don’t usually post recipes that aren’t of my own creation, but this one really had to be shared…

 I read the recipe (which is a recipe by the barefoot Contessa) and thought it sounded good, but as much as I love broccoli, it’s just broccoli – how good could it be?
 I saved the post and moved on.

-Today I had some broccoli to use so I thought I’d try it
+Today I had some broccoli to use so I thought I’d try it.

 Let me tell you, this seriously is the best broccoli of my life!